During a period of sixteen months (August 1937-November 1938), over one and a half million persons were arrested by the NKVD.

 690,000 were sentenced to death, the others to ten years of forced labour in the Gulag by the extra-judicial troika (“three-member commissions”), dvoika (“two-member commissions”) and Special Board; others came briefly before the courts, military tribunals or the Military Collegium of the Supreme Court in Moscow .
 The extra-judicial bodies examined the cases as presented to them by the NKVD, with no defence and in the absence of the accused.

 For a long while the three Show Trials of leading Old Bolsheviks in Moscow (August 1936 to March 1938) led many to believe this unprecedented bloodletting was part of a violent “purge” within the Communist Party.
-Archival research since the late 1980s has shown that the vast majority of those arrested and shot or imprisoned during the Great Terror were picked up in accordance with regional quotas, issued by the NKVD in Moscow, and were not Party members.
+Archival research since the late 1980s has shown that the vast majority of those arrested and shot or imprisoned during the Great Terror were picked up in accordance with regional quotas, approved by the NKVD in Moscow, and were not Party members.

 Between July and November 1937 orders to arrest particular categories of suspect were issued by Nikolai Yezhov, the People’s Commissar for Internal Affairs.